alainbryden/bitburner-scripts/README.md

 - `alias start="run daemon.js -v --stock-manipulation --tail"`
   - This way I can just enter `start` in the terminal after each reset, and the rest is handled automatically.
 - `alias stop="home; kill daemon.js -v --stock-manipulation; run cascade-kill.js"`
+- `alias sscan="home; run scan.js"`
+  - Makes it a little quicker to run this custom-scan routine, which shows the entire network, stats about servers, and provides handy links for jumping to servers or backdooring them.
 - `alias do="run run-command.js"`
   - This lets you run ns commands from the terminal, such as `do ns.getPlayer()`, `do Object.keys(ns)` or `do ns.getServerMoneyAvailable('n00dles')`
+- `alias reserve="run reserve.js"`
+  - Doesn't save many keystrokes, but worth highlighting this script.
+You can run e.g. `reserve 100m` to globally reserve this much money.
+All scripts with an auto-spend component should respect this amount and leave it unspent.
+This is useful if e.g. you're saving up to buy something (SQLInject.exe, a big server, the next home RAM upgrade), saving money to spend at the casino, etc...
 - `alias liquidate="home; run stockmaster.js --liquidate; run spend-hacknet-hashes.js --liquidate;"`
-  - Quickly sell all your stocks and hacknet hashs for money so that you can spend it (useful before resetting)
+  - Quickly sell all your stocks and hacknet hashes for money so that you can spend it (useful before resetting)
 - `facman="run faction-manager.js"`
   - Quickly see what augmentations you can afford to purchase.
 Then use `facman --purchase` to pull the trigger.
 - `alias spend-on-ram="run Tasks/ram-manager.js --reserve 0 --budget 1 --tail"`